michaelg9/ISOC/README.md

 Monitoring app:
 Currently can show and send battery level and call log.
-If you don't get any <call> tag in the xml showing then you may need to manually enable the app's permissions by going to Setting > Applications > Monitor > Permissions (for Android 6) and enable everything there.
+If you don't get any call logs in the xml, then you may need to manually enable the app's permissions by going to Setting > Applications > Monitor > Permissions (for Android 6) and enable everything there.
 I'll soon find out why!